 “People of power remember your personal stories,” she said.
 “Advocacy is about relationships, telling stories and coming together for group action.”

-Freeland, whose son has T1D, speaks from experience.
+Freeland, whose son has type 1 diabetes, speaks from experience.
 She’s a former lobbyist who has worked for organizations such as the Ohio Education Association.

 Given her professional background, it came as no surprise that Freeland, who started volunteering for Breakthrough T1D shortly after her son was diagnosed in 2016, was tapped to head up the Central Ohio Chapter’s advocacy efforts.